laixintao/iredis/iredis/data/commands/zrevrangebylex.md

 Apart from the reversed ordering, `ZREVRANGEBYLEX` is similar to `ZRANGEBYLEX`.

+As per Redis 6.2.0, this command is considered deprecated.
+Please prefer using the `ZRANGE` command with the `BYLEX` and `REV` arguments in new code.

 @return

 @array-reply: list of elements in the specified score range.